Essential graded algebra over polynomial rings with real exponents: Introduction

 \begin{example} Consider the module $\kk[\raisebox{-.6ex}[0pt][0pt]{ }]$ at the left-hand end of Example~\ref{e:min-primary}.
 Any point along the curved portion of its upper boundary---that is, along the upper boundary of the middle illustration---represents a usual (``closed'') socle element of $\kk[\raisebox{-.6ex}[0pt][0pt]{ }]$ (Definition~\ref{d:socc}), because such an element is annihilated by moving up in any direction, including straight vertically or horizontally, so it yields an injection $\kk \into \kk[\raisebox{-.6ex}[0pt][0pt]{ }]$ in the relevant multigraded degree.
 In contrast, the horizontal ray in the upper boundary represents a closed socle element of $\kk[\raisebox{-.6ex}[0pt][0pt]{ }]$ along the $x$-axis (Definition~\ref{d:socct}), because it (i)~extends infinitely far to the right, so it yields an injection $\kk[x\text{-axis}_+] \into \kk[\raisebox{-.6ex}[0pt][0pt]{ }]$ but (ii)~is annihilated upon moving upward in any direction, notably the vertical direction. \end{example}

 \begin{example} In the right-hand illustration from Example~\ref{e:trouble}, the module is~$0$ at any point along the antidiagonal upper boundary line segment.
 However, any such point can be approached within the interior of the triangle from below or from the left: This open boundary point represents an element in the socle (Definition~\ref{d:soc}).
-Limits can be taken along any nonzero face of the cone $\RR^2_+$ to reach this point, but the two minimal such faces, namely the positive $x$-axis and the positive $y$-axis, are the two nadirs of this cogenerator (Definition~\ref{d:soct}.\ref{i:global-cogen}). \end{example}
+Limits can be taken along any nonzero face of the cone $\RR^2_+$ to reach this point, but the two minimal such faces, namely the positive $x$-axis and the positive $y$-axis, are the two nadirs of this cogenerator (Definition~\ref{d:soct}.\ref{i:global-cogen}) along the face $\tau = \{\0\}$ comprising~the~origin. \end{example}